Sweet Potato Breakfast Hash

 Once you add the sweet potatoes to the pan, everything comes together quickly.
 The bacon adds saltiness and crispiness, and the scrambled eggs on top make it a complete, satisfying, delicious meal.

-2. The flavor is perfectly balanced.
-The mix of sweet potatoes, smoky paprika, and crispy bacon is incredibly satisfying.
+2. A balanced meal.
+The mix of sweet potatoes, eggs, and crispy bacon is incredibly satisfying.

 3. It’s great for meal prep.
 This hash stores and reheats well, so it’s an easy option to cook once and enjoy all week!